DaiterGG/dvorak-ahk/README.md

 Currently:
 wip (potential bugs)
 sub-optimal code
-Disables Caps
+disables Caps
-Caps + zxcv... etc. for one hand shortcuts
+caps + zxcv... etc. for one hand shortcuts
-does not support up/down key presses (use ctrl + 4 for that)
+does not support up/down key presses (use Alt + 4 for that)
 works for Windows QWERTY - US
 Alt + 1 programmer DVORAK
 Alt + 2 QWERTY